stingtao/ai-browser/README.md

 - Runs a tool-using agent loop that can operate the current tab (so it can reuse your login state)
 - Uses Chromium CDP on `127.0.0.1` by default
 - Shows intermediate tool steps in a collapsible “Agent steps” trace (auto-collapses when finished)
+- Uses trusted CDP mouse/key input (better compatibility with apps like Google Docs/Slides than `element.click()`)
+- Tools: `snapshot`, `click` (id or x/y, optional `count=2` for double-click), `hover` (id or x/y), `scroll` (deltaY/deltaX), `type`, `press`, `navigate`, `waitForLoad`
+- `type` supports both element targeting and typing into the currently focused element (useful for canvas-style editors); on `docs.google.com` it uses trusted key events + post-typing verification (click the editable canvas area first; sometimes double-click or press Enter)
+- On `docs.google.com`, `snapshot` also includes `axText` (Accessibility tree excerpt) to help verify text in canvas-style editors like Google Slides.
+- If the model returns non-JSON (or extra text), the agent will ask once for a JSON-only retry instead of immediately failing with “Agent returned invalid JSON”.
 - `Max steps` is configurable in AI settings (prevents runaway loops)
 - Use the Stop button (Send → Stop) to cancel an in-flight agent run